Butternut Squash at the Cafė

 How to Pick the Perfect Butternut Squash

-Our menu is rotated based on the seasonal produce we grow on our cafė farm, which is why we are excited to bring you these new dishes that are best enjoyed in view of our cozy fireplace.
+Our menu is rotated based on the seasonal produce we grow on our cafė farm, so we are excited to bring you these new dishes to enjoy in view of our cozy fireplace.
 If you’d prefer to take your food home, we highly encourage a pair of warm fuzzy socks to accompany the meal.

-Whether dining in or ordering to-go, next time you come by the cafė, be sure to check out our updated menu with our delicious and creative seasonal selections that Chef Brooke and the kitchen staff have crafted.
+Whether dining in or ordering to-go, next time you come by the cafė, check out our updated menu with our delicious and creative seasonal selections that Chef Brooke and the kitchen staff have crafted.

 Menu